Green MP Chlöe Swarbrick targeted by hateful online abuse

 "Comments and messages like this are unfortunately all too common in this job, but all the worse for my colleagues who are women of colour.

-"While social media has democratised information and made politics more accessible, its high metabolic rate, echo chambers and relative anonymity can lead to outrage and escalation that real-life interaction - seeing the human being you're speaking to a second to breathe and reflect - could allow us to more meaningfully address."
+"While social media has democratised information and made politics more accessible, its high metabolic rate, echo chambers and relative anonymity can lead to outrage and escalation that real-life interaction - seeing the human being you're speaking to, a second to breathe and reflect - could allow us to more meaningfully address."

 Several recent studies show that women are disproportionately affected by social media abuse and harassment in this country.